epqm/epqm.github.io/_pages/gallery.md

 ## Some other snapshots of our group
 {% include gallery id="gallery_general1" layout="third" caption="Left: EPQM at the research complex.
 Middle: Dinner outing in celebration of Santanu Pal's thesis defence.
 Right: Another dinner, at the same restaurant coincidentally."%}
-{% include gallery id="gallery_general2" layout="third" caption="Left: Our friend and collaborator, Prof. Somnath Basu (Chair, DMS, IISER Kolkata) talking about his collaboration with Siddhartha Patra and Siddhartha Lal on Graph Polynomials and Topological Entanglement Entropy at DPS Day, 2023.
+{% include gallery id="gallery_general2" layout="half" caption="Left: Our friend and collaborator, Prof. Somnath Basu (Chair, DMS, IISER Kolkata) talking about his collaboration with Siddhartha Patra and Siddhartha Lal on Graph Polynomials and Topological Entanglement Entropy at DPS Day, 2023.
 Right: Prof. Somnath Basu being felicitated by Prof. Ayan Banerjee (right, Chair, DPS, IISER Kolkata) after his talk.
 Prof. Narayan Banerjee (DPS, IISER Kolkata) is visible on the left foreground."%}